VikingKampfsau/dynamic_mapvote/README.md

 Add the loadscreen.iwi file to \mapvote\images folder.<br/>

 ## FAQ

+Q: I have an loadscreen image in the \mapvote\images folder but the image does not appear ingame.<br/>
+A: Your loadscreen image might have a different name than the map itself<br/>
+   You can either rename the loadscree image in \mapvote\images to match the map name,<br/>
+   or add the reference to the _replacements.csv found in same folder.<br/>

 Q: The mapvote.iwd is not updating<br/>
-A: check your console log and make sure you installed 'zip' on your server<br/>
+A: Check your console log and make sure you installed 'zip' on your server<br/>

 Q: The mapvote.iwd is generated empty and players get kicked with "Could not find loadscreen_0.iwi"<br/>
 A: Make sure you installed 'zip' on your server<br/>